rmosolgo/graphql-ruby/guides/errors/overview.md

 The validation rules are part of the GraphQL specification and built into GraphQL-Ruby, so there's not really a way to customize this behavior, except to pass `validate: false` when executing a query, which skips validation altogether.

-You can configure your schema to stop validating after a certain number of errors by setting {{ "Schema.validate_max_errors" | api_doc }}.
-Also, you can add a timeout to this step with {{ "Schema.validate_timeout" | api_doc }}.
+You can configure your schema to stop validating after a certain number of errors by setting [Schema.validate_max_errors](rdoc-ref:Schema.validate_max_errors).
+Also, you can add a timeout to this step with [Schema.validate_timeout](rdoc-ref:Schema.validate_timeout).

 ## Analysis Errors

 GraphQL-Ruby supports pre-execution analysis, which may return `"errors"` instead of running a query.
-You can find details in the {% internal_link "Analysis guide", "queries/ast_analysis" %}.
+You can find details in the [Analysis guide](queries/ast_analysis).

 ## GraphQL Invariants